 Even though I don’t know how to swim (I could swim a little bit alone if I use my goggles), I still love the water.
 I love the feeling of getting lighter under the water, receiving so much support in the water, and leaving all the troubles and worries behind.

 Now I have my little son Ethan, you bet I want the best for him.

-Someone I wasn’t (and still not) able to do, I want him to be able to do so.
+Even there are many things that I wasn’t (and still not) able to do, I want him to be able to do so, like swimming for example.

 Ethan is only 16 months old at the moment, but I’ve introduced him as early as I could at 6 months old.